phm07/marlinraker/docs/configuration.md

 extended_logs = false
 # Output debug information to logs.
 Only recommended for developers
 # and advanced users, can negatively impact performance.
-m114_poll_rate = 0.2
+report_velocity = false
-# Interval between M114 queries in seconds.
-A short interval means
-# more accurate speed estimations.
-On slower boards or unoptimized
-# firmwares this can lead to print stuttering.
-If you notice stuttering,
-# try increasing this interval.
+# Poll position in very short intervals to approximately compute
+# current toolhead velocity.
+This can cause stuttering on older
+# versions of Marlin or slow MCUs.
 ```

 ### Printer-specific settings